Jeangowhy/opendocs/OnJava8.md

 You can create a Cookie object because its constructor is public and the class is public .
 (We’lllookmoreatthe conceptofa public class later.)
-However, the bite( ) member is inaccessible inside Dinner. java because bite( ) provides access only within package dessert , so the compiler prevents you from using it.
+However, the bite( ) member is inaccessible inside Dinner.java because bite( ) provides access only within package dessert , so the compiler prevents you from using it.

 ### The Default Package